Derek-R-S/Discord-Mirror/README.md

 transport.Initalize(client);
 ```

-There is also a testing script you are welcome to use, but its not recommended to use.
+There is also a testing script you are welcome to use, but its not recommended to use for production.
 To use the testing script, put "DiscordManager" on a gameobject in your scene and set up its variables accordingly.

 ## Connecting